ltb-project/self-service-password/README.md

 ## Documentation

-Documentation is available on http://ltb-project.org/wiki/documentation/self-service-password
+Documentation is available on https://self-service-password.readthedocs.io/en/latest/

 ## Download

 Tarballs and packages for Debian and Red Hat are available on http://ltb-project.org/wiki/download#self_service_password

+Debian and Red Hat repositories are also available, see [installation instructions](https://self-service-password.readthedocs.io/en/latest/installation.html).

 ## Source code